-"Matrix spike" or "MS" - An aliquot of environmental samples to which known concentrations of certain target analytes have been added before sample preparation, cleanup, and determinative procedures have been performed.
+"Matrix spike" or "MS" - Matrix spikes are aliquots of environmental samples to which known concentrations of certain target analytes have been added before sample preparation, cleanup, and determinative procedures have been implemented.

 "Method detection limit" or "MDL" - The minimum concentration of an analyte that can be measured and reported with a 99 percent confidence that the analyte concentration is distinguishable from the method blank results as determined by the procedure set forth in Appendix B of 40 C.F.R.
 Part 136.